TPB Information Sheet TPB(I) 02/2011

 (c) The outstanding debt or demand must be connected to the property over which the lien is being claimed

 The debt or demand will usually be for outstanding professional fees or charges.
-For example, the property may be documents such as income tax returns or business activity statements which the registered agent has prepared for lodgement with the Australian Taxation Office (ATO) and the outstanding fees relate to the preparation and lodgement of those returns or statements.
+For example, the property may be documents such as income tax returns or business activity statements which the registered tax practitioner has prepared for lodgement with the Australian Taxation Office (ATO) and the outstanding fees relate to the preparation and lodgement of those returns or statements.

-- It is widely accepted that registered agents can only claim a lien over property upon which they have expended labour and made more valuable.
+- It is widely accepted that registered tax practitioners can only claim a lien over property upon which they have expended labour and made more valuable.
 For example, the courts have said that a lien would attach over a general ledger, balance sheet and draft income tax return prepared by an accountant.

 - Subject to agreement to the contrary, the following documents are likely to belong to the client: